marchaesen/vcxsrv/mesalib/docs/isl/ccs.rst

 The following table represents the bit-layouts that yield the CCS tiling format on different hardware generations.
 Bits 0-11 correspond to the regular swizzle of bytes within a 4KB page whereas the negative bits represent the address of the particular 1 or 2-bit portion of a byte.
-(Note: The haswell data was gathered on a dual-channel system so bit-6 swizzling was enabled.
+(Note: The Haswell data was gathered on a dual-channel system so bit-6 swizzling was enabled.
 It's unclear how this affects the CCS layout.)